-The Common Shares and the First Preferred Shares, Series F, G, H, I, L, M, N, O, P, Q, R, S and T are listed and posted for trading on the TSX and also trade on a number of alternative trading platforms.
-The following tables provide trading price and volume statistics for those trades made on the TSX during 2019.
+The Common Shares and the First Preferred Shares, Series F, G, H, I, L, M, N, P, Q, R, S and T are listed and posted for trading on the TSX and also trade on a number of alternative trading platforms.
+The below tables provide trading price and volume statistics for those trades made on the TSX during 2020.